What Is The Best Way To Remove Stain From Wood?

 Clean up the area

-The last step is to clean up the area, and you’re good to go.
-To do so, you’d want to wipe the wood surface with a cloth and vacuum all of the sawdust around the area.
-If you’d like, you can also use bleach to lighten the color of the wood and remove any water marks.
-If you do choose to bleach your wood, the best woods for bleaching are oak, gum, beech along with ash.
+Wipe the wood surface with a cloth and vacuum all of the sawdust around the area.
+If you’d like, you can also use bleach to lighten the wood and remove any watermarks.
+The best woods for bleaching are oak, gum, beech, and ash.

 Frequently Asked Questions (FAQ)FAQ